joachimneu/latex-autoarchiveurl/README.md

 A LaTeX package that overrides the `\url` command to refer to snapshots on archive.org.

+## Development

+This project uses consistent container environments between development and CI.
+When using GitHub Codespaces or a local Dev Container, the LaTeX environment will be automatically set up for you.
+See [CONTAINER.md](CONTAINER.md) for details.

 ## Features
 - Overrides `\url` so that all URLs are automatically rewritten to their [Internet Archive](https://web.archive.org/) snapshot equivalents.
 - The original `\url` command is still available as `\autoarchiveurl@originalurl` after loading this package.